 For most I/ECMH applicants and endorsees, the receipt of reflective supervision/consultation is required for initial endorsement, and for annual endorsement renewal.
 While Family Associates (FA), Mental Health Mentor-Policy (MHM-P), and Mental Health Mentor-Research/Faculty are not required to receive RSC, it is strongly recommended and encouraged as it often leads to professional and personal development within one's discipline by attending to the emotional content of the work and how reactions to that content can affect the work.

 I/ECMH Reflective Supervision is different from administrative or clinical supervision, and must be received by a qualified Endorsed Reflective Supervisor in order to count towards Endorsement requirements.
 (See table below.)
+Typically, the primary goal of clinical supervision is to develop effective plans for working with families.
+It may not be specific to infants and toddlers age 0-3 or to young children aged 3 up to age 6, and it may not address infant and early childhood mental health principles and practices through the shared exploration of the parallel process.

 The primary objectives of RSC include: